-The life of a Missionary of Charity is indeed challenging - whether it be the 4.40am wake-ups for prayer, the 10-yearly family visits, or the short three-year stays in a location before being transferred.

-"You cannot do it without God's grace," Sr Antonella says.

-"The sisters become your family.
+The life of a Missionary of to our own culture, we cling to Charity is indeed challenging - whether it be the 4.40am wake-ups for prayer, the 10-yearly family visits, or the short three-year stays in a location before being transferred.
+"You cannot do it without God's grace," Sr Antonella "The sisters become your family.